ramya23000505/19AI307_JAVA/Module-01/DAY-1/README.md

 To create a class named Distance that adds two distances (in feet and inches) using a third object and displays the result.

 ## ALGORITHM :
-1. Define the Class

-Create a public class named Distance.
+1. Define the Class: Create a public class named Distance.

-3. Declare Variables

-Inside the class, declare double variables: feet, inches, sum1, and sum2 to store input and results.
+3. Declare Variables: Inside the class, declare double variables: feet, inches, sum1, and sum2 to store input and results.

-5. Create Objects

-In the main method, create three Distance objects: obj1, obj2, and obj3.
+5. Create Objects: In the main method, create three Distance objects: obj1, obj2, and obj3.

-7. Assign Values

-Assign 20.5 feet and 5.2 inches to obj1; assign 13.5 feet and 3.2 inches to obj2.
+7. Assign Values: Assign 20.5 feet and 5.2 inches to obj1; assign 13.5 feet and 3.2 inches to obj2.

-9. Add Feet Values

-Add obj1.feet and obj2.feet and store the result in obj3.sum1.
+9. Add Feet Values: Add obj1.feet and obj2.feet and store the result in obj3.sum1.

-11. Add Inches Values

-Add obj1.inches and obj2.inches and store the result in obj3.sum2.
+11. Add Inches Values: Add obj1.inches and obj2.inches and store the result in obj3.sum2.

-13. Display the Result

-Print the total distance in the format: “Total Distance is X feet and Y inches”.
+13. Display the Result: Print the total distance in the format: “Total Distance is X feet and Y inches”.

-14. End Program

-The program ends after output is displayed.
+14. End Program: The program ends after output is displayed.

 ## PROGRAM:
  ```